ymgyt/syndicationd/crates/synd_api/README.md

 `synd-api` is the transport boundary for syndicationd.
 It owns HTTP serving, GraphQL schema wiring, authentication, request limits, shutdown, and observability.
-Feed lifecycle behavior is delegated to `synd-registry`, and durable storage adapters are provided by `synd-persistence`.
+Feed lifecycle behavior is delegated to `synd-registry`, and SQLite storage adapters are provided by `synd-persistence`.

 ## OpenTelemetry